 Yet reparations offer an alluring vision: via a concrete but also symbolic national gesture, we could take a major step toward healing wounds, overcoming the past, and moving together into the future.
 They could counteract the negativity of partisan politics and lead to a happier multiethnic and multiracial society.
 So we need to think through how to bring Americans to comprehend and support a plan for reparations that will help us flourish as a united people.

 Critics argue that AA pours resources into ineffective remedial efforts on behalf of students and workers over 18 who missed out on a good education long before.
 They rightly note that early intervention offers a much better chance of success.
-Meanwhile, AA discriminates against other people with high skills and promise.
+Meanwhile, AA discriminates against other people with high commitment and promise.
 Making things worse, the legislators who enacted AA neglected to put a sunset provision on it, so it lumbers on from decade to decade, a perpetual privilege for minority groups over other Americans.

 Luckily for us, a fitting solution is within our grasp: set a 20-year term for implementing a reparations program, and terminate AA.
 Here are some guidelines.